nagyrobi/home-assistant-custom-components-google_translate/README.md

 I submitted this as a PR originally, but it's not yet accepted.

 Adding this as a custom component to your Home Assistant instance will override the internal component with the same name so you can still use it as before, with the extended functionality as below.
+You can install it also with HACS if you add it as a [custom repository like this](https://hacs.xyz/docs/faq/custom_repositories).

 ## Configuration